 "I was arrogant enough to call myself a natural scientist, not a painter, nor, heaven forbid, a satirist.
 But in reality I myself was everybody I drew, the rich man favored by fate, stuffing himself and guzzling champagne, as much as the one who stood outside in the pouring rain holding out his hand.
 I was, as it were, divided into two."

-George Grosz is one of the principal artists associated with the, along with and , and was a member of the Berlin group.
+George Grosz is one of the principal artists associated with the Neue Sachlichkeit (New Objectivity) movement, along with Otto Dix and Max Beckmann, and was a member of the Berlin Dada group.
 After observing the horrors of war as a soldier in World War I, Grosz focused his art on social critique.
 He became deeply involved in left wing pacifist activity, publishing drawings in many satirical and critical periodicals and participating in protests and social upheavals.
 His drawings and paintings from the Weimar era sharply criticize what Grosz viewed as the decay of German society.
 Shortly before Hitler seized power, Grosz moved to America to teach art and thus avoided Nazi persecution when his work was deemed "degenerate."
 His later style changed sharply due to his loss of faith in humanity, shifting from political propaganda to caricatures of the inhabitants of New York City and romantic landscapes.
 The traumatic experiences that drove George Grosz to rally against war, corruption, and what he saw as an immoral society created a particularly affecting and indelible artistic legacy.
 As a symbol of the revolution in Germany, his art was instrumental in awakening the general public to the reality of government oppression.

 Georg Ehrenfried Groß was the youngest child born to Karl and Marie Wilhelmine Groß.
 He lived with his two older sisters in a Berlin public house, owned and managed by his parents, until the business failed in 1899.
 The family moved to Stolp, a rural town on the northeastern coast (now part of Poland), where Karl, a Freemason, had secured a position as the local lodge caretaker.
 His death in the following year compelled the Groß family to return to Berlin, where Georg's mother and sisters made a living by sewing.